novialriptide/novialriptide/README.md

 *Click on the embedded URLs for my commit history in the respective repositories.*

 ## 📈 My Stats
-Most of my Java hours are probably from my university assignments.
+Most of my Java & TeX hours are probably from my university assignments.
 <!--START_SECTION:waka-->

 ```text